 Farm Safety Plan

-Workshops are motivational and instructional for building a Farm Safety Plan, and focus on areas of concern represented in current Canadian Centre for Health and Safety in Agriculture (CCHSA) findings such as:
+Workshops are motivational and instructional for building a Farm Safety Plan, and focus on areas of concern represented in current Canadian Centre Rural and Agricultural Health (CCRAH) findings such as:

 - Physical risks